fffonion/lua-resty-openssl/README.md

 parameter to set digest method, whichmust be a [resty.openssl.digest](#restyopenssldigest) instance.
 Returns a boolean indicating if signing is successful and error if any.

+In BoringSSL, `digest` must be set as no default digest is set.

 [Back to TOC](#table-of-contents)

 ### x509:verify